COMCAST FIBER-OPTIC PROJECT TO SERVE THE TOWN OF GYPSUM

 *NOTE – Utility owners of systems like irrigation and sprinkler lines are required by law to sign up with Colorado 811 and mark utilities within 72 hours of locate ticket submittal.
 This also applies to irrigation lines in town right of ways.
 This does not apply to individual homeowners.

 Within roughly 5-7 days after the locate work, SEFNCO will begin to install conduit, fiber, and coax lines into your neighborhood.
 The majority of the construction work will occur in public rights-of-way and easements.
 You will receive another door hanger roughly 1-2 days before the construction work begins in your neighborhood.
+Keep an eye out for a door hanger that looks like the following image:

 On the very limited occasions where Comcast may need to access public easements located on private property, a construction contractor will contact residents directly to notify them before initiating any work.
 Pursuant to the Town Code related to easement access, if contact is not made, Comcast’s construction partners may still enter the property to conduct the work on public easements.
 Notification of entry will be provided.